panosleontsinis/Palestine-Project-Draft/README.md

 # Theme

 The key concept of this project is to gather visual data (videos and other types of footage) and reorganize it into a narrative informative video about the current injustices and chaos in Gaza.
-My key source of inspiration emerged from the BBC News coverage online
+My key source of inspiration emerged from the BBC News coverage online and other news outlets broadcasts on the Israeli-Palestinian conflict.

 # Mechanics